Proposition: Types

 The difference between analytic and synthetic propositions depends on the source of their truth.
 The truth of analytic propositions is determined only by the meanings of concepts, independent of the actual state of the world.
 For example, the proposition "all bachelors are unmarried" is analytically true because the concept "bachelor" already includes the meaning of "unmarried".
 The truth of synthetic propositions, such as "snow is white", depends on the state of the world.
 (Note: The distinction between analytic and synthetic proposition has been criticized in 20th century philosophy, with Willard Van Orman Quine arguing that there are no analytic truths.)
 A similar distinction, based on the source of knowledge rather than truth, is between a priori and a posteriori propositions.
 A priori propositions can be known through pure reasoning alone, such as "$2 + 2 = 4$", while a posteriori propositions describe empirical facts knowable through sensory experience, like "the sun is shining".

 Modal propositions express what is possible, necessary, or impossible.
 Rather than asserting how the world is, they describe how it could or could not have been, as in "it is possible that I will win the lottery" and "it is impossible to travel faster than light".
 Logicians examine the relation between different modal propositions.
 For example, classical modal logic states that a proposition is necessarily true if it is impossible that it is false.
 There are different types of modality.
 Alethic modality is about what is possible or necessary relative to the laws of nature, metaphysics, or logic.
 It contrasts with epistemic modality, which concerns what may or must be the case relative to someone's knowledge or evidence, as in "the butler cannot be the killer".
+Similarly, deterministic propositions express certain information, while probabilistic propositions indicate degrees of uncertainty.

 Normative propositions express what ought to be the case, like "you should not drink and drive".
 They include permissions, requirements, and prohibitions.
 Moral propositions are normative propositions that assert moral principles or judgments, such as "you should keep promises".
 Normative propositions contrast with descriptive propositions, which express what is rather than what ought to be.
 The schools of cognitivism and non-cognitivism debate the existence of normative propositions.
 Non-cognitivism argues that normative sentences are neither true nor false and do not express propositions, for example, because they convey emotions rather than propositions.

 A gappy proposition, also called an incomplete or unfilled proposition, is a statement whose subject matter is not properly specified, which results in an incomplete meaning.
 This can happen when the proposition involves an empty name, which does not refer to any real entity, such as the name Pegasus.
-Given the difficulties in assigning truth values to gappy propositions, philosophers debate whether they qualify as propositions in the strict sense.
-Alternative proposals suggest that they are another type of meaning content.
+Given the difficulties in assigning truth values to gappy propositions, philosophers debate whether they are propositions in the strict sense rather than other meaning contents.
 Temporal propositions, another type, are statements that refer to specific times, such as "the Berlin Wall fell in 1989".
 Propositions are also classified by the domain or field of inquiry to which they belong, such as mathematical, scientific, metaphysical, and theological propositions.